Laplacian Pair State Transfer on Total Graphs: Introduction

-Chen~\cite{Q. Chen Master's Thesis} and Chen, and Godsil~\cite{Q. Chen} introduced the concept of Laplacian perfect pair state transfer on graphs.
-Further studies about the existence of Laplacian perfect pair state transfer on graphs are done by Cao~\cite{Xiwang}, Cao and Wan~\cite{Xiwang Cao} and Luo et al.~\cite{Gaojun Luo}.

-Laplacian perfect pair state transfer does not always exist in a graph.
-Therefore, Wang et al.~\cite{Vertex corona pair state transfer} introduced the concept of Laplacian pretty good pair state transfer in the year $2023$.
-A graph $G$ is said to exhibit \textit{Laplacian pretty good pair state transfer} between distinct pair states ${\textbf{e}_{a}} - {\textbf{e}_{b}}$ and ${\textbf{e}_{c}} - {\textbf{e}_{d}}$ if for every positive real number $\varepsilon$, there exists a non-zero real number $t$ such that
+In particular, if $a,b$ are adjacent and $c,d$ are adjacent in $G$, then Laplacian perfect pair state transfer is termed as \textit{Laplacian perfect edge state transfer} (in short Edge-LPST).
+In $2020$, Chen and Godsil~\cite{QChen2020} introduced the notion of Pair-LPST, which is an analogue of LPST.
+However, Pair-LPST does not always exist on graphs.
+In $2023$, Wang et al.~\cite{Vertexcoronapairstatetransfer2023} introduced the notion of Laplacian pretty good pair state transfer, a relaxation of Laplacian perfect pair state transfer.
+A graph $G$ exhibits \textit{Laplacian pretty good pair state transfer} (in short Pair-LPGST) between two linearly independent pair states ${\textbf{e}^n_{a}} - {\textbf{e}^n_{b}}$ and ${\textbf{e}^n_{c}} - {\textbf{e}^n_{d}}$ if for every positive real number $\varepsilon$, there exists a non-zero real number $t$ such that

+In particular, if $a,b$ are adjacent and $c,d$ are adjacent in $G$, then Laplacian pretty good pair state transfer is termed as \textit{Laplacian pretty good edge state transfer} (in short Edge-LPGST).

+Chen and Godsil~\cite{QChen2020} provided a theoretical introduction to Pair-LPST and provided methods to construct infinite families of graphs exhibiting Pair-LPST.
+They also classified the paths and cycles exhibiting Pair-LPST.
+Cao~\cite{Xiwang2021}, Cao and Wan~\cite{XiwangCao2022} and Luo et al.~\cite{GaojunLuo2022} studied Edge-LPST on cubelike graphs, abelian Cayley graphs and normal Cayley graphs over dihedral groups, respectively.
+In ~\cite{Vertexcoronapairstatetransfer2023}, Wang et al. studied Pair-LPST and Pair-LPGST on vertex coronas.
+In~\cite{PairStateTransferQGraph2025}, Jiang et al. studied Pair-LPST and Pair-LPGST on $\mathcal{Q}$-graphs of regular graphs.
+Recently, Jiang et al.~\cite{DoubleCover2026} explored Pair-LPST on tensor product and double cover of graphs.
+Wang et al.~\cite{Laplacianprettygoodedgestatetransferinpaths2022} provided necessary and sufficient conditions for the existence of Edge-LPGST on graphs.
+Using those conditions, they classified the paths exhibiting Edge-LPGST.